 The Council will promote and encourage mutual respect, cooperation and understanding between all people who live or desire to live, work, visit or do business in the Village; and promote the lawful preservation of human rights of all citizens as guaranteed by ordinance, statutes and laws so as to maintain and foster a positive atmosphere that provides all individuals with an equal opportunity to grow, participate and share to the best of their ability in our economic educational, political, social and judicial system.

-The Forum encourages understanding and respect, acknowledges the value of diversity in the community and encourages openness in the Village to all persons, regardless of race, color, gender, age, religion, disability, natural origin, sexual orientation, marital status, personal status, military discharge status, socioeconomic, or housing status.
+The Council encourages understanding and respect, acknowledges the value of diversity in the community and encourages openness in the Village to all persons, regardless of race, color, gender, age, religion, disability, natural origin, sexual orientation, marital status, personal status, military discharge status, socioeconomic or housing status.

-This diverse body plans and supports community events, promotes justice and equality, encourages and facilitates solutions to social issues, addresses emerging community needs, and serves as an advocate, educator, communicator, and point of contact for all Glencoe residents.
-The Forum consists of nine members who are appointed to overlapping three-year terms.
+This diverse body plans and supports community events, promotes justice and equality, encourages and facilitates solutions to social issues, addresses emerging community needs and serves as an advocate, educator, communicator and point of contact for all Glencoe residents.
+The Council consists of eleven members who are appointed to overlapping three-year terms.

-The function and duties of the forum are to engage in the following activities when so directed by the Village Board or as the Forum otherwise believes such activities are appropriate:
+The function and duties of the forum are to engage in the following activities when so directed by the Village Board or as the Council otherwise believes such activities are appropriate:

 - Act in an advisory capacity to the Village President and Board of Trustees on human relations issues within the Village and upon specific matters as may be requested by the President or Board of Trustees;